-8) LEADER ICON: This icon is depicted as a human pyramid.
-The leader will often take the brunt of the action in "Lord of the Rings, Volume 1", and many encounters will use the leader's abilities to determine the outcome.
+8) LEADER ICON The leader will often take the brunt of the

+action in"Lord of the Rings, Volume 1", and many encounters will use the leader's abilities to determine the outcome.
 Use the human pyramid to choose a new leader when it seems appropriate.

+9) CHARACTER

-9) CHARACTER SELEC-TION ICON: This icon is depicted as two people facing away from each other.
-In order to access the skills and statistics of the other members of your party, use this icon.
-You will be shown a menu with with the names of all of the members of to trigger the appropriate effect.
+SELECTION ICON In order to access the skills and statistics of the other members of your party, use this icon.
+You will be shown a menu with